asdeenner7ec/notes/README.md

 1. Prioritize tasks: When you're working on a project, make sure to list all the tasks that need to get done.
 Then, prioritize them based on their importance and urgency.
 By giving higher priority to the most critical tasks first, you can ensure that they get completed on time.
 2. Plan your timewisely: Allocate time for each task based upon its complexity and estimated time required.
 Use a timer or scheduling tool to keep track of your progress and make adjustments as needed.
 Planning yourtime effectively can help prevent procrastination and ensure you stay on track with your goals.
 3. Stay organized: Keep your workspace clean and clutter-free.
 Organize your code, files, folders, etc. in a way that makes sense to you and is easy to navigate.
 Using version control systems, such as Git, can also help with organization and collaboration.By staying organized, it will be easier to find and fix any issues that may arise during development.

+# 2024-02-13
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By prioritizing your work, you can ensure that you focus on the most critical aspects of the project and avoid getting sidetracked.
+Use a task management tool, such as Trello or Asana, to help keep track of your priorities and tasks as they change throughout the development process.